-I recently had an opportunity to visit with Leon in Plymouth, MA.
+I recently had an opportunity to visit with Josh in Ogunquit, ME.
 Here’s what I learned.

-Stacy: Have you always been in real estate?
+Stacy: How did you end up in real estate?

 Stacy: Tell me about the community you work in.